Roofing and Siding Jobs Are Energy-Retrofit Opportunities

 One prominent environmental organization, the Union of Concerned Scientists, has called for an 80% reduction in U.S. greenhouse gas emissions by 2050, and two states (California and New Jersey) have adopted that target as a state goal.
 The 2030 Challenge, a program endorsed by the American Institute of Architects, sets a goal of implementing energy retrofits designed to reduce energy use by 50% at 1.5 million U.S. homes annually between now and 2030.

-In other words, meeting the carbon reduction goals that are necessary to avoid a global climate catastrophe will require almost every U.S. home to under a deep-energy retrofit.
-In most cases, the work will require walls and roofs to be covered with a thick layer of rigid foam.
+It's unclear whether the U.S. will be able to meet these challenging targets.
+But attaining the targets would require almost every U.S. home to under a deep-energy retrofit.
+In most cases, the work would require walls and roofs to be covered with a thick layer of exterior insulation.

 The logical time to do this work is when siding or roofing is replaced.

 It stands to reason, therefore, that siding and roofing contractors should:

 Unfortunately, few siding and roofing contractors have taken these steps.
 Although the upcoming need for massive numbers of deep energy retrofits is understood by many climate scientists and energy experts, this type of work isn’t on the radar screen of most contractors.
 In fact, customers who are interested in exterior foam retrofits have to search far and wide to find a siding or roofing contractor familiar with the required details.

 My good friend Karyn Patno of St. Johnsbury, Vermont, recently replaced the asphalt shingle roof on her home.
 About half of her house had a cathedral ceiling insulated with thin fiberglass batts.